2010 United States House of Representatives election in South Dakota: Issues

 During the general election campaign, Republicans criticized Herseth Sandlin's voting record.
-They also criticized her lobbyist husband's list of clients, noting that the companies had interests in legislation that would come before Congress.
+They also criticized her lobbyist husband's clients list, noting that the companies had interests in legislation that would come before Congress.
 Noem pointed out that the National Association of Broadcasters paid Herseth Sandlin's husband, Max Sandlin, a lobbyist and former Congressman, $320,000 during the years 2008 and 2009 to lobby on their behalf, including a bill co-sponsored by Herseth Sandlin called the Local Radio Freedom Act.
 Herseth Sandlin responded that Noem's example was "laughable".
 The Rapid City Journal editorial board stated that Herseth Sandlin should not be laughing at a legitimate concern.
 Roll Call called the Republican effort an attempt "to stoke anti-Beltway emotions".
 Herseth Sandlin's campaign responded that she did not allow family members to lobby her or her staff.
-According to a Washington attorney, Herseth Sandlin's policy seemed compliant with House ethics rules that had been tightened in 2007, though Republicans charged Herseth Sandlin was violating the spirit of the conflict interest rules.
-"The Sunlight Foundation, Public Citizen and other watchdog groups are highly critical of Herseth Sandlin and other Members whose relatives work Congressional corridors", according to Roll Call.
-The groups have said the House ethics rules should be comparable to the Senate's rules and should ban all lobbying "under the Dome" by relatives of Members.
+According to a Washington attorney, Herseth Sandlin's policy seemed compliant with House ethics rules tightened in 2007, though Republicans charged that Herseth Sandlin was violating the spirit of the conflict-of-interest rules.
+"The Sunlight Foundation, Public Citizen and other watchdog groups are highly critical of Herseth Sandlin and other Members whose relatives work in Congressional corridors," according to Roll Call.
+The groups have said the House ethics rules should be comparable to the Senate's and should ban all lobbying "under the Dome" by Member's relatives.